denten-papers/blunt-instrumental/blunt.md

-in the world, and finally, (and this despite the protestations of some) doing can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the research being done in places like the Critical Making Lab at University of Toronto, Concept Lab at UC Irvine, and metaLab at Harvard, along with many similar research outfits that routinely engage with material culture as a matter of scholarly practice.
+in the world, and finally, (and this despite the protestations of some) doing can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the research being done in incitations like the Critical Making Lab at University of Toronto, Concept Lab at UC Irvine, and metaLab at Harvard, along with many similar research outfits that routinely engage with material culture as a matter of scholarly practice.
-Besides talking and writing papers, the students in my courses create models, curate exhibitions, file patents, convene conferences, write grant applications, send letters to the senate, draw, build, and code.
+Besides reading, discussing, and writing papers, students enrolled in my courses create models, curate exhibitions, file patents, convene conferences, write grant applications, send letters to the senate, draw, build, and code.

-Understood in the context of the university at large, the digital humanities (DH) can be seen as part of the "computational turn" altering the course of all major disciplines: see computational biology, computational linguistics, computational social science, computational chemistry, and so on.
+Understood in the context of the university at large, the digital humanities (DH) are a part of the "computational turn" altering the course of all major
+disciplines: see computational biology, computational linguistics, computational social science, computational chemistry, and so on.
 In general agreement with Geoffrey Rockwell, Stephen Ramsey,[^2] and William J.
-Turkel[^3] among others, I believe that programming can offer new and promising avenues for the advancement of the humanities: a set of tools and methods that can supplement the traditional research activities of a historian, a literary scholar, or a philosopher.
-DH cannot be reduced to computation.
-But to the extent that we use computational tools and methodologies, we must speak the language common to all computationally-inflected fields.
-That is not to argue for exclusion or elitism.
-My point is rather to acknowledge the difficulty required for coding fluently: from general digital literacy to literacy in statistics.

-In this essay, I would like to make a pragmatic case against a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
-More perniciously, the kind of tools I have in mind prevent or tacitly discourage a critical engagement with methodology, so sorely needed for the field's advancement.
+Turkel[^3] among others, I believe that programming offers new and promising avenues for the advancement of the humanities: a set of tools and methods that supplements the traditional research activities of a historian, a literary scholar, or a philosopher.[^ln-dh] But, in this essay, I would like to bring into question a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
+More perniciously, the kind of tools I have in mind prevent or tacitly discourage critical engagement with methodology.
 To be clear: much work remains to be done in the area of improving humanities infrastructure.
 The care of sites and archives that facilitate collaboration within our community is not in question here.
 Rather, I am concerned with research tools that offer the promise of easy insight.

 To put the question most acutely, I ask: Can research and tool-making ever be practiced apart from each other, in any field?
 Imagine a group of astronomers using a telescope that reveals wondrous far-away star constellations.
 Yet, our hypothetical scientists do not know if these stars are real, or whether they are an artifact of the telescope.
 This, in short, has always been a tool-wielder's dilemma.
-Contemporary research instrumentation in our field (just like in many others), from natural language processing to network analysis, involves complex mechanisms, the inner workings of which may lie beyond our full comprehension.
-And as soon as the tool becomes a black box, we can no longer be certain of received insight.
-To use our tools well, we must, in some real sense, know them better than the tool makers.
-At the very least, the researcher using a tool must understand it well enough to know its biases and limitations.
+Contemporary research instrumentation in our field, from natural language processing to network analysis, involves complex mechanisms, the inner workings of which may lie beyond our full comprehension.
+As soon as the tool becomes a black box, we can no longer be certain of received insight.
+To use tools well, we must, in some real sense, know them better than the tool makers.
+At the very least, the researcher using a tool should understand it well enough to know its biases and limitations.

 The best kind of tools are of our own devising.
 After spending days at wrangling a particularly messy corpus, I might write a script that automates data wrangling.
 It may strip extraneous HTML code, for example.
-I might then release it as a software library to help others who face the same task.
-With time, I may add a graphical user interface or release my code as a web service.
-These are small acts of kindness that lift all boats.
-They accelerate the research capabilities of the whole community.
+I could then release it as a software library to help others who face the same task.
+With time, I may add a graphical user interface or build a web service.
+Such small acts of kindness lift all boats.
+They accelerate the research capabilities of the field as a whole.
 I would do nothing to discourage such altruistic sharing.
 But let us make sure that in using such tools we do not forget to master them from inside out.
-What if my tool accidentally strips important metadata or worse yet, what if it alters the primary sources in an unexpected and biased ways?
+What if my tool implicitly mangles important metadata or worse yet, what if it alters the primary sources in an unexpected and tendentious ways?

 As tool makers, let us also not forget the lessons of numerous forgotten projects, of the sort that did not find an audience or failed to make an impact.
-And let us ask, why?
+And let us ask again, Why?
 For every line of code running Pandoc, NLTK, and Zotero there are thousands of abandoned lines, which nevertheless represent the hard work and aspiration of many talented individuals.
 Even in failure (by conventional standards) these projects can teach us something about the way we work.[^7] Much can be learned from them, but only if we take the time to carefully analyze our mistakes.
-I present here the lessons I took from some of my own failures.
-Fundamentally, I have come to believe that that the university is a uniquely terrible place to develop "big" software.
+I present here the lessons I took from some of my own failed projects.
+Fundamentally, I have come to believe that that the university is an unfit place to develop "big" software.
 We are much better placed to remain agile: to tinker and to experiment.
 I offer the following from an incomplete list as to the reasons why: